jiangfeng1124/emnlp14-semi/readme.md

-#Embedding Features for Semi-supervised Learning
+##Embedding Features for Semi-supervised Learning
-Jiang Guo, jguo@ir.hit.edu.cn
+Author: Jiang Guo, jguo@ir.hit.edu.cn

 This tool is used for semi-supervised learning of NER, using various kinds of embedding features.
 This tool is